JAForbes/pgmg/readme.md

 `pgmg` creates a new connection for each migration file to isolate stateful connection contexts.
 So be aware any transaction commits or rollbacks are on a per migration file basis, not the entire set of migration files that are running.

-#### `cluster`
+#### `pre`

-The `cluster` hook is designed for cluster level migrations, like defining users/roles and server settings.
-It runs before the `action` / `always` hooks.

-What makes `cluster` different to just another hook is that it will run if the recorded run was on a different hostname.
-So if you download a prod snapshot, all the cluster snapshots will run again even if that prod snapshot has already had that migration run against it.

-> 💪 You can also dump roles via `pg_dumpall` and not bother with cluster hooks at
-> all.
-But it can be slow to dump/restore an entire cluster instead of a single database.
+Run's every time you run `pgmg`.
+Can be used for preflight checks that you want to ensure run every time, even after that migration has already run in prod.

+Note this hook is rarely needed in normal migration code but is used internally so we also expose it.

-#### `always`
+#### `post`

-The `always` hooks runs every time `pgmg` is passed a migration file.
+Like `pre`, the `post` hooks runs every time `pgmg` is passed a migration file.
 This hook is useful for checks or migrations that should be re-evaluated every time.

 An example would be dynamically generated triggers or row level security policies that query the info schema for tables matching a given rule or predicate.

-It can also be useful for local development as your migration will run every time.
+If `action` has not run yet, `post` runs after `action`.

 #### `teardown`